 - during 2009, LifeScan chose not to proceed with the registration of the then current product but to proceed with an enhanced product, called OneTouch® Verio®, and acknowledged that there would be a delay as a result.
 As a result of this change, LifeScan agreed to pay additional amounts per strip manufactured by us in 2010 and 2011 up to a specified volume limit ("manufacturing initiation payments").
 At the same time, we agreed to pay LifeScan a marketing support payment in each of the two years following the first year in which 1 billion strips are sold by LifeScan equal to 40% of the total manufacturing initiation payments made.
 The total amount of marketing support payments expected to be paid to LifeScan is approximately US\$2 million.
-Based on the current volume of strips sold by LifeScan, it is uncertain whether we will be required to pay this marketing support payment. - we have engaged Planet Innovation Pty Ltd ("Planet Innovation") to assist us with design and engineering for future analyzers.
-As part of the agreement, Planet Innovation will be paid a success payment upon the formal acceptance of the analyzer for commercial manufacture and a further success payment on launch sign-off for the first commercial sale of the analyzer.
-All of the analyzers Planet Innovation is currently working on are in the research and development phases, and therefore at this stage their commercial manufacture and sale and the amount of any future success payment cannot be reliably estimated.
+Based on the current volume of strips sold by LifeScan, it is uncertain whether we will be required to pay this marketing support payment. - we have engaged Planet Innovation Pty Ltd ("Planet Innovation") to assist us with design and engineering for future Analyzers.
+As part of the agreement, Planet Innovation will be paid a milestone payment of approximately A\$500,000 upon the formal acceptance of the Analyzers for commercial manufacture and a further milestone payment of approximately A\$600,000 on launch sign-off for the first commercial sale of the Analyzers.
+The milestones have not been accrued as the Analyzers Planet Innovation is currently working on are in the research and development phases and it is uncertain whether these milestones will be achieved.